adamrib/CryptoGuide/README.md

 ## Preface

 This is intended to be summary/quick-start guide to help others interested in the Cyrptocurrency boom learn more about what it is and how to get started.
-A lot of the help & insight in this guide is through my own research, experiences and also my opinion.
-I strongly suggest to do you're own research as you look into investing into cryptocurrencies.
+When I first started there were a lot of different forums and sites, but had a hard time findingone site that had all the information I needed to get started.
+Hope this helps others.

 If there are any errors and you know how to use github, make a pull request.

 ## Crypto-Investing 101